 A team shall consist of 30 members.
-Team having less than 5 members will not allowed to participate.
+A team having less than 15 members will not allow participation.

-- 1.1Current Status: Team members must be enrolled as degree seeking undergraduate student in a college or university.
-Team members must be 18 years or more in age at the time of the competition. - 1.2Driver's: Both the drivers must hold a valid, government issued driver's license of four wheelers driver license.
-No learner's driver license will allowed to drive during the competition.
-Driver must hold their license during a competition. - 1.3Insurance: Individual accident insurance coverage is required and is the sole responsibility of the participant. - 1.4Liability Waiver: All on-site participants and faculty are required to sign a liability waiver upon registering on-site. - 1.5Responsibility: All participating team members and faculty advisors must be sure that they are individually linked to their respective college.
-During the event all the team member's compulsory to wear shoes.
+- 1.1 Current Status: Team members must be enrolled as degree-seeking undergraduate students in a college or university.
+Team members must be 18 years or more in age at the time of the competition. - 1.2 Driver's: Both the drivers must hold a valid, government-issued driver's license four-wheelers driver's license.
+No learner's driver's license will be allowed to drive during the competition.
+Driver must hold their license during competition. - 1.3 Insurance: Individual accident insurance coverage is required and is the sole responsibility of the participant. - 1.4 Liability Waiver: All on-site participants and faculty are required to sign a liability waiver upon registering on-site. - 1.5 Responsibility: All participating team members and faculty advisors must be sure that they are individually linked to their respective colleges.
+During the event, all the team members are compulsory to wear shoes.

-Changes in Team Member: Any registered team can replace Team Captain, Manager, Driver, Members and Faculty advisor only once at the event registration desk while submitting document.
+Changes in Team Member: Any registered team can replace Team Captain, Manager, Driver, Members, and Faculty advisor only once at the event registration desk while submitting documents.

-Team Captain and Vice-Captain are primary point of contact for his/her team toward the organizer.
+Team Captain and Vice-Captain are the primary point of contact for his/her team toward the organizer.